Conny Stuart: Biography

-In World War II, Stuart met Wim Sonneveld, and began to perform in his ensemble.
-Sonneveld stimulated her comic qualities, for instance by letting his stage writer Hella Haasse write a farcical song like "Yvonne de spionne" for her.
-In the 1950s she became the leading lady of the show.
+During World War II, Stuart met Wim Sonneveld and began to perform in his ensemble.
+Sonneveld stimulated her comic qualities, for instance by letting his stage writer, Hella Haasse, write a farcical song like "Yvonne de spionne" for her.
+In the 1950s, she became the leading lady of the show.
 Annie M.G.
-Schmidt, who wrote for the shows in those days, made sure she at least had one solo per show.
-She also could be heard in popular comical radio shows like Mimosa and Koek en ei.
+Schmidt, who wrote for such shows in those days, made sure Stuart had at least had one solo per show.
+She also could be heard in popular comical radio shows such as Mimosa and Koek en ei.

-In those years she was married to Henri Hofman and had two sons.
-But in 1957 she divorced and married fellow actor Joop Doderer.
-The two later divorced in 1960.
+During this period, she was married to Henri Hofman and had two sons.
+But in 1957, she divorced and married fellow actor Joop Doderer; the two later divorced in 1960.

-From the 1960s on, she became one of The Netherlands' greatest musical stars.
-She mainly acted in the musicals of Annie M.G.
-Schmidt and Harry Bannink, including their first, Heerlijk duurt het langst from 1965.
+Starting in the 1960s, she became one of The Netherlands' greatest musical stars.
+From 1965, she mainly acted in the musicals of Annie M.G.
+Schmidt and Harry Bannink, including their first: Heerlijk duurt het langst.
 The show was an incredible success, and Schmidt and Bannink wrote four more musicals for her.
 She ended her career in 1985 with her stage show De Stuart Story, accompanied by Louis van Dijk, where she performed old success songs and new songs written for her by Schmidt.